Action of 6 December 1782

-The action of 6 December 1782 was an naval encounter primarily fought between HMS Ruby and the French ship Solitaire off the coast of Martinique.
+The action of 6 December 1782 was a naval encounter primarily fought between HMS Ruby and the French ship Solitaire off the coast of Martinique.
 Ruby easily defeated Solitaire.

 Background

 By the end of 1782 the Spanish and French had been on the defensive since the Battle of the Saintes, which signaled British domination of the seas in the Caribbean.
-Soon after, the Royal Navy were conducting a blockade off Cap-François and Fort-Royal as well as keeping a watch off Havana.
+Soon after, the Royal Navy were conducting a blockade off Cap-François and Fort-de-France as well as keeping a watch off Havana.

 Action

 The Royal Navy squadron of Rear Admiral Richard Hughes on 6 December 1782 sighted a French squadron off Martinique.
 The 64-gun HMS Ruby, captained by John Collins, sailed towards the 1,521-ton French ship Solitaire of 64 guns, under the command of Jean-Charles de Borda.
 Collins eventually caught up with Solitaire and a single-ship action developed.
 After nearly forty minutes Solitaire had her mizzenmast shot away, her rigging and sails in tatters, and was becoming dead in the water.
 At that point Borda decided to strike her colours.

 In the action the British also captured the French brig Speedy, which defended herself vigorously at the cost of heavy casualties, including the death of her captain.

 Solitaire had 35 men killed and 55 wounded whilst Ruby had only two men wounded.